dingo-gw/dingo/README.md

 If you use Dingo in your work, we ask that you cite at least https://arxiv.org/abs/2106.12594.

 Contributors to the code are listed in [AUTHORS.md](AUTHORS.md).
-Dingo makes use of many LIGO-Virgo-KAGRA software tools, including [Bilby](https://lscsoft.docs.ligo.org/bilby/), [bilby_pipe](https://lscsoft.docs.ligo.org/bilby_pipe/master/index.html), and [LALSimulation](https://lscsoft.docs.ligo.org/lalsuite/lalsimulation/), as well as third party tools such as [PyTorch](https://pytorch.org) and
+We thank Vivien Raymond and Rory Smith for acting as LIGO-Virgo-KAGRA (LVK) code reviewers.
+Dingo makes use of many LVK software tools, including [Bilby](https://lscsoft.docs.ligo.org/bilby/), [bilby_pipe](https://lscsoft.docs.ligo.org/bilby_pipe/master/index.html), and [LALSimulation](https://lscsoft.docs.ligo.org/lalsuite/lalsimulation/), as well as third party tools such as [PyTorch](https://pytorch.org) and